carl24k/fight-churn/README.md

 1. `%fun`

 These will be substituted by the program based on the configurations when it is run.
-For details of what the SQL does and the meaning of bind parameters read the book.
+Details of what the SQL does and the meaning of bind parameters are in the related sections of chapter 3 and 7 in the book.

 At the time of this writing the following metrics are available: